Interest Rate Forecast Australia 2026

 General information only — not financial advice.
 This content is intended as educational guidance.
 Consult a qualified financial adviser, mortgage broker, or legal professional before making financial decisions.
 See our full disclaimer.

-The RBA cash rate target is currently 4.10% as of 18 March 2026, following two consecutive 0.25% rises in February and March 2026.
+The RBA cash rate target is currently 4.35% as of 5 May 2026, following three consecutive 0.25% rises in February, March and May 2026.
 This reversal followed three cuts during 2025 that briefly took the rate down to 3.60%.
 The average variable mortgage rate for owner-occupiers is app

-Rates were cut three times in 2025 but the RBA reversed with two rises in early 2026.
-Most economists expect rates to stay at or near 4.10% through mid-2026.
-Further easing is possible in late 2026 if inflation returns to the 2–3% target band, but there are no guarantees.
+Rates were cut three times in 2025 but the RBA reversed with three rises in early 2026 (Feb, Mar and May), taking the cash rate to 4.35%.
+Most economists now expect rates to stay at or near 4.35% through late 2026.
+Cuts are possible in 2027 if inflation returns to the 2–3% target band, but there are no guarantees.

 Not necessarily.
 Lower rates typically push property prices up as more people can borrow more.
 The net effect is often a wash - cheaper rates but a more expensive property.
 If you find the right property now, buying and budgeting at current rates is often better than timing the market.